It’s no secret around there that we love paint. It’s one of the quickest, easiest and cheapest ways to transform your home.

 For us, the main consideration when choosing paint is always the choice of colours.
 We probably have around 10 different colour charts and our decision is first and foremost always based on the colour that we like best.

-But, it’s not just the choice of colour that influences our paint decision (no, it’s not the pretty names).
-High quality paint like Farrow & Ball paint has a much higher quality of pigments which means that the paint has a much higher depth of colour which also tends to change in different light.
+But, it’s not just the choice of colour that influences our paint decision (no, it’s not the pretty names either).
+High-quality paint like Farrow & Ball paint has a much higher quality of pigments which means that the paint has a much higher depth of colour which also tends to change in different light conditions.

 Depending on the time of day, the colour changes considerably.
-Sometimes it’s a soft green, sometimes it’s more blue and sometimes it even looks grey – all tones are gorgeous and the different shades definitely make for a more interesting finish.
+Sometimes it’s a soft green, sometimes it’s bluer and sometimes it even looks grey – all tones are gorgeous and the different shades definitely make for a more interesting finish.

 For our less than perfect walls, the estate emulsion is perfect.
 The matt chalky finish hides imperfections and has a lovely contemporary finish.